react-navigation/react-navigation.github.io/versioned_docs/version-7.x/navigation-lifecycle.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-In a previous section, we worked with a stack navigator that has two screens (`Home` and `Profile`) and learned how to use `navigation.navigate('RouteName')` to navigate between the screens.

-An important question in this context is: what happens with `Home` when we navigate away from it, or when we come back to it?
-How does a screen find out that a user is leaving it or coming back to it?

-If you are coming to react-navigation from a web background, you may assume that when the user navigates from route `A` to route `B`, `A` will unmount (its `componentWillUnmount` is called) and `A` will mount again when the user comes back to it.
-While these React lifecycle methods are still valid and are used in React Navigation, their usage differs from the web.
-This is driven by the more complex needs of mobile navigation.
+If you're coming from a web background, you might expect that when navigating from route A to route B, A unmounts and remounts when you return.
+React Navigation works differently - this is driven by the more complex needs of mobile navigation.

-## Example scenario

-Consider a stack navigator with 2 screens: `Home` and `Profile`.
-When we first render the navigator, the `Home` screen is mounted, i.e. its `useEffect` or `componentDidMount` is called.
-When we navigate to `Profile`, now `Profile` is mounted and its `useEffect` or `componentDidMount` is called.
-But nothing happens to `Home` - it remains mounted in the stack.
-The cleanup function returned by `useEffect` or `componentWillUnmount` is not called.

-When we go back from `Profile` to `Home`, `Profile` is unmounted and its `useEffect` cleanup or `componentWillUnmount` is called.
-But `Home` is not mounted again - it remained mounted the whole time - and its `useEffect` or `componentDidMount` is not called.
+Unlike web browsers, React Navigation doesn't unmount screens when navigating away.
+When you navigate from `Home` to `Profile`:

+- `Profile` mounts
+- `Home` stays mounted

+When going back from `Profile` to `Home`:

+- `Profile` unmounts
+- `Home` is not remounted, existing instance is shown

-Similar results can be observed (in combination) with other navigators as well.
+Similar behavior can be observed (in combination) with other navigators as well.
 Consider a tab navigator with two tabs, where each tab is a stack navigator:

 <Tabs groupId="config" queryString="config">
 <TabItem value="static" label="Static" default>